KwaziZungu/Video-Game-Sales-Analysis/README.md

 ### 2.2 vgsales.xslx

-_[vgsales.xslx](vgsales.xlsx)_ is the main worksheet throughout this project.
+_[vgsales.xlsx](vgsales.xlsx)_ is the main worksheet throughout this project.
 It contains various summaries, tables and graphs to help in querying the data as you will see in detail on the next section.

-## 3. An Overview of the Sheets on the Excel Workbook ([vgsales.xslx](vgsales.xlsx))
+## 3. An Overview of the Sheets on the Excel Workbook ([vgsales.xlsx](vgsales.xlsx))

 ### 3.1 vgsales